 Since 1979, we have been developing and marketing products to the U.S. military and large defense contractors in the U.S. and international markets.
-The need for low voltage DC power generation systems are vital for military operations and commonly used to charge storage batteries, provide backup emergency power, or provide startup power for aircrafts or weapon systems.
+The need for light weight and compact DC power generation systems are vital for military operations and commonly used to charge storage batteries, provide backup emergency power, or provide startup power for aircrafts or weapon systems.
 During the past decade, digitization of the military accelerated exponentially to support modern information, communication, and weapon systems.
 The need to process information rapidly has led to digitization of command, control, communications, computers and intelligence across both combat support and service support.
 This expansion in data transfer and storage has led to an increase in energy needs, which requires efficient power generation equipment that can charge batteries or directly power these systems.

-A digitized battlefield includes sensors, information processing, data distribution, electronic countermeasures, all requiring with few exceptions, 28 volts DC or 48 volts energy at point of use.
+A digitized battlefield includes sensors, information processing, data distribution, electronic countermeasures, all requiring with few exceptions, DC power.
 Our DC generators designed for military applications provide:

 - enhanced mobility, reliability and maintainability;

 - improved fuel efficiency;

 - reduced system size and weight;

 - reduced infrared and acoustic signatures;

-- · increased survivability in rugged combat operations; and
+- increased survivability in rugged combat operations; and

 - reduced total cost of ownership.